 • complete an online application form and pay the application fee.

-Swiss students are able to enter Sweden without a visa, but will need to register for a residence permit for any stay exceeding three months.
+Swiss students can enter Sweden without a visa, but will need to register for a residence permit for any stay exceeding three months.
 Visit the Swedish Migration Agency - Residence permits for Swiss citizens for more information.

 How to apply